mzusin/mz-math/README.md

 const d = m3Determinant(m3x3); // 16
 ```

-Calculating the determinant for a 4x4 matrix:
+Calculating the determinant for a 4x4 matrix or above:

 ```js
 import { Matrix, mDeterminant } from 'toolcool-math';